Information for organisers of International Permaculture Day events

 CLEAR PLAN OF ACTION

-Have we developed a schedule for the different elements of the event?
+Have you developed a schedule for the different elements of the event?

-How will we start and end the event?
+How will you start and end the event?

-Have we organised people to fill the different roles?
+Have you organised people to fill the different roles?

 Who will do periodic attendance counts to gain some idea of numbers attending the day?